 Click the video below to hear from some of our Junior Board members about their experience.

-The Junior Board is excited to begin the third cycle of the collaborative grant in April 2016.
-This year’s grant, Mentorship: Support to Success, focuses on nonprofits and programs that provide youth with supportive adult mentors.
+Mentorship: Support to Success: Focused on nonprofits and programs that provide youth with supportive adult mentors.
 The members of the Junior Board recognize that a key ingredient in the recipe for youth success is the presence of positive adult role models.
 Youth who have relationships with supportive adults are more likely to make the transition to adulthood more smoothly and have better outcomes than their peers in all development areas.
-If you have any questions about this invitation only grant process, please contact Alexis Marion, Program Officer, for more information at Alexis (at) fcfox (dot) org.

-In 2015, the second cycle of the collaborative grant, Life & Leadership Ready, focused on nonprofits and their programs that teach youth the life and leadership skills they need to be successful in their school, career, and adulthood.
-The Junior Board chose the following 16 organizations to receive funding:
+Life & Leadership Ready: Focused on nonprofits and their programs that teach youth the life and leadership skills they need to be successful in their school, career, and adulthood.

-In 2014, the Board allocated $50,000 to the Junior Board to develop their own collaborative grantmaking process.
-This grant process focused on nonprofits and their programs that teach math and/or science THROUGH the arts in the Los Angeles area.
-The Junior Board chose the following 8 organizations to receive funding:
+S.T.E.M Through the Arts: Focused on nonprofits and their programs that teach math and/or science THROUGH the arts in the Los Angeles area.

 9 Dots (STEM After-School Program)